Piyush-1103/factlenz/README.md

-# Infolenz: A React-Based News Website with Fake News Detection
+# Factlenz: A React-Based News Website with Fake News Detection

-Infolenz is a cutting-edge news platform built with React that integrates machine learning models to detect fake news.
+Factlenz is a cutting-edge news platform built with React that integrates machine learning models to detect fake news.
 Users can access real-time news updates while leveraging advanced technology to ensure the authenticity of the information.

 ## Features
 - **News Aggregation**: Browse news articles from multiple categories.